Invoca/aggregate/README.md

 ```

 Aggregate classes can use all of the built in Rails validations.
 The aggregate class is validated and saved when the containing class is saved.

+### Lists
+If you need to store a list of attributes, declare the list using **aggregate_has_many**.
+For example, the passport has a list of foreign visits.

 ### Schema Migrations
 Changes to aggregates do not require database schema migrations.
 If you add a new attribute and you load a model that does not have that attribute it will be at its default value.
 If you load a model and it has an attribute that has been deleted, the extra attributes will be ignored.